khilscher/azureiotcerts/readme.md

 ## Flow: Setup

-Preconditions
+Prerequisites
-- Customer has a root CA and one or more intermediate CAs (ICA) have already been created in DigiCert ONE CA Manager.
+- Customer has a root CA and one or more intermediate CAs (ICA) created in DigiCert ONE **CA Manager**.
-- DPS and IoT Hub instances created in Azure.
-The flow below uses an enrollment group.
+- Azure IoT DPS and IoT Hub instances created in Azure.
+The flow below uses a DPS **enrollment group**.
 Individual enrollments could be also be used.

 ```mermaid
 sequenceDiagram